matwoess/java-profiler/README.md

 Methods of inner classes are shown with the java class-file syntax: `Outer$Inner::Method`.
 <br/>
-Anonymous and Local classes get a numbered name `Outer$3::Method`, just like in the compiled class files.
+Anonymous and local classes get a numbered name `Outer$3::Method`, just like in the compiled class files.

 Clicking on a method name will jump into the source detail report, to the line number of the method's declaration.